geaz/simplyRetro-D8/README.md

 This repository contains everything to rebuild the *simplyRetro D8*.
 The *D8* is my first attempt to build a small custom bartop from scratch.
-It runs a custom linux image for emulation to accomplish a fast boot time (10 seconds).
-But you are also able to use Retropie or Lakka for example.

 ![simplyRetro D8](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/cover.jpg)